Mechthild E. Nagel

 Conference, Keynote, and Workshop Presentations (Refereed, unless otherwise indicated.)

-104. “Ubuntu and African Prison Intellectuals,” for session: Philosophical Echoes from the Prison Cell: From Socrates and Boethius to Antonio Gramsci and Toni Negri, ISSEI conference, Nikosia, Cyprus, July 5, 12 (invited); prepared for ISSEI proceedings.
+105. “Ubuntu and African Prison Intellectuals,” for session: Philosophical Echoes from the Prison Cell: From Socrates and Boethius to Antonio Gramsci and Toni Negri, ISSEI conference, Nikosia, Cyprus, July 5, 2012 (invited).

 102. “An Ubuntu Ethic of Punishment,” Philosophy Conference, Athens Institute for Education & Research, Athens, Greece, May 28, 12.